 Hyundai can build these TIGER transformers of virtually any size.
 They can fulfill a mission plan or an indefinite cargo goal.
 It can clip them to an eVTOL drone that transports them to the safe landing site closest to where they are needed, and they can walk (yes, walk) on virtually any terrain.
 And it is no coincidence that Hyundai has also launched a division for urban air mobility.

 In other words, TIGER is a means of getting things from A to B, whatever they are and whatever the terrain.
 Where will it be used?
-This is a question that can only be answered in the imagination, and I believe this amazing walking robotic machine will find its place.
+This is a question that is only answered in the imagination, and I believe this amazing walking robotic machine will find its place.